 Countless millions today know the tune, if not the words, of at least one traditional Christmas carol.
 Thanks to dogged scholarship by twentieth-century collectors and editors, we can unlock the meaning and trace the roots of our favourite carols.
 The following examples should add spice to flavour ten of the most popular pieces in the Christmas repertoire.
-Here are some common Christmas carol lyrics meanings.
+Here are some common Christmas carol lyrics and their meanings.

 Find hundreds of Christmas carol lyrics on our website